eugval/sim2real_dynamics_simulation/ReadMe.md

 Our environments are created using Robosuite (https://github.com/ARISE-Initiative/robosuite), part of which we modified in robosuite-extra to suite our project.

-If you are using this code in your work, please consider citing our paper:
+If you are using this code in your work, please also consider citing our paper:

 ```
 @inproceedings{